tonk-labs/gribi-playground/playground/module/TUTORIAL.md

 3. Receptors and RootSystem functionality
 4. etc.

+## Example file system
+ - circuits <br>*description*
+ - client <br>*description*
+    - src <br>*description*
+ - contracts <br>*description*
+    - lib <br>*Foundry stuff*
+ - package.json

 ## Vault

 Vaults are where you store secrets for client-side use.
 A user may want to retain ownership over a PCD making some claim over their identity for later use.
 A user creating commitments to client-side data in the RootSystem will want to display and update it in the clear client-side.
 All secrets have their hidden truths and these hidden truths go into the Vault.
 A module who wants a user to see or manipulate their hidden truths to create more PCDs or Signals will need to retrieve them from the Vault.

 ## RootSystem

 PCDs are self-evident, static objects.
 In other words, they are capable of attesting only to the data contained within.
-This is the source of their strength as composable and federated objects, but in order to augment their power we do occasionally want to transform them into a more stateful, ordered and dynamic form.
+This is the source of their strength as modular and united objects, but in order to augment their power we do occasionally want to transform them into a more stateful, ordered and dynamic form.
 This is why we have RootSystems.
 They "root" the data into some larger stateful system.
 Our example module uses the EVMRootSystem, a simplified private state framework which complements public state frameworks like MUD or Dojo.
 For now, our EVMRootSystem only supports MUD and EVM-based chains.

 RootSystems expose a simple interface and may have wide ranging implementations.
 In the EVMRootSystem, module client-code must interact with module specific behavior on the contract side.
 Our example module includes both code for the client (Transmitters and Receptors) and code for the contract (which are called Threads in EVMRootSystem)

-## Getting Started

-The rest of this document will follow an example module built for the EVMRootSystem.
-This module exposes the functionality to create, update, and reveal commitments.
-A module like this sets the foundation for more complex hidden information modules, like hidden movement.

 ### EVMRootSystem